 • Reliable and consistent execution from the operations team

-Rather than a traditional warehouse model, the solution was designed specifically around Outdoor Cap’s inbound flow, seasonality, and customer distribution patterns, creating a more flexible and cost-effective network.
+Rather than a traditional warehouse model, the solution was designed specifically around their inbound flow, seasonality, and customer distribution patterns, creating a more flexible and cost-effective network.

-According to Outdoor Cap, the Knight-Swift team took a highly collaborative approach to implementation.
+According to the manufacturer, the Knight-Swift team took a highly collaborative approach to implementation.
 The team worked to understand inbound flows, seasonal demand swings, outbound requirements, and cost pressures before designing the operation.

-The result was a customized cross-dock and distribution model built specifically around Outdoor Cap’s business.
+The result was a customized cross-dock and distribution model built specifically around the needs of their business.

-Today, our partnership continues to grow, with Outdoor Cap evaluating additional services such as fulfillment support as their network evolves.
+Today, our partnership continues to grow, with the client evaluating additional services such as fulfillment support as their network evolves.

-By partnering with Knight-Swift Supply Chain, Outdoor Cap was able to transition away from a high fixed-cost warehouse model and implement a more flexible West Coast logistics strategy that improves speed, scalability, and cost control while supporting continued growth.
+By partnering with Knight-Swift Supply Chain, this global manufacturing company was able to transition away from a high fixed-cost warehouse model and implement a more flexible West Coast logistics strategy that improves speed, scalability, and cost control while supporting continued growth.